-A panel conducted during the 2021 AMA Research Challenge—an event that provided medical students, residents, fellows and international medical graduates the opportunity to showcase research and engage with the AMA beyond traditional policy and advocacy opportunities—examined what career opportunities in academic medicine look like.
+A panel discussion held during the AMA Research Challenge—an event that provides medical students, residents, fellows and international medical graduates the opportunity to showcase research and engage with the AMA beyond traditional policy and advocacy opportunities—examined what career opportunities in academic medicine look like.
 Here are some key takeaways.

 Many physicians working in the academic field find the mentorship aspect of the position rewarding.